Data-Driven Analysis of First-Order Methods via Distributionally Robust Optimization

-with~$1_{[\mu, L]}$ being the 0-1 indicator function of the interval~$[\mu, L]$.
-In practice, we use sufficiently large~$d$ and rejection sampling to ensure all sample values of~$Q$ have eigenvalues in our predefined range~$[\mu, L]$.

-\paragraph{Problem setup} Consider the initial condition~$\|x^0-x^\star\| \le r$.
-We set~$d=300$, $L=25$, $r=10$, $\eta=1/L$, and sample~$x^0$ from the sphere of radius $r$ centered at $x^\star=0$.
-We consider two alternative cases for~$\mu$: $\mu = 1$ for a strongly convex example and $\mu = 0$ for a non-strongly convex example.
-In both cases, we used the distance-to-solution~$\|x^K - x^\star\|^2$ as the performance metric.
-Later, we also consider the function-value gap~$f(x^K) - f^\star$ to compare our bounds to known results~\cite{cunhaOnlyTailsMatter2022,paquetteHaltingTimePredictable2023} for this specific distribution.

-\paragraph{Results} We present the plots showing convergence bounds for~$\perfmetr[K](f, x^0) = \|x^K-x^\star\|^2$ vs.\ iteration number~$K$ in Figure~\ref{fig:quad_strongcvx_bound_plots} for the strongly convex case~($\mu>0$) and Figure~\ref{fig:quad_nonstrongcvx_bound_plots} for the non-strongly convex case~($\mu=0$).
-We summarize the fitted rates in Table~\ref{tab:strcvx_rate_table} for the strongly convex case and Table~\ref{tab:nonstrcvx_rate_table} for the non-strongly convex case.
-In the case with $\mu=0$, we observe that the worst-case bound from PEP implies that neither GD nor FGM converge in the distance-to-solution metric.
-However, our DRO formulations show with high confidence that the iterates of both algorithms do converge.
-We further emphasize that the~$\cvar$ convergence bound with~$\alpha = 0.1$ is much closer to the average-case convergence bound than the worst-case bound, meaning that the true performances of both GD and FGM are close to their expected behavior for at least~$(1-\alpha)$-fraction of problem instances.
-The timing results are available in Tables~\ref{tab:strongcvx_quad_min_times} and ~\ref{tab:nonstrongcvx_quad_min_times} in Appendix~\ref{appendix:experiment_timings}.
+\paragraph{Problem setup} All runs start from the origin~$x^0 = 0$.
+We set~$d=300$,~$L=25$, and~$\eta=1/L$, and calibrate the initial-condition radius in~$\|x^0 - x^\star\| \le r$ as the largest distance observed over~$200$ reference instances, giving~$r = 19.173$.
+We use the function-value gap~$f(x^K) - f^\star$ as the performance metric for~$K = 1, \dots, 40$, and compare our bounds with the GD rates and the canonical-momentum FGM reference rates of Proposition~\ref{prop:ls_rate}.
+For the~$\cvar$ experiment, we set $\alpha=0.05$.
+The calibration grid consists of 23 values of~$\varepsilon$ spanning~$[10^{-5},10]$.
+It combines a logarithmically spaced grid on~$[10^{-1},10]$ with smaller values that ensure the selected~$\varepsilon$ is not the smallest candidate.

-\paragraph{Comparison with known average-case rates} As discussed in Section~\ref{subsec:prob_analysis_overview}, probabilistic analysis can be challenging as it requires full knowledge of the underlying distribution~$\prob$.
-One such analysis derives the average-case convergence rate in terms of function-value gap~$\Expect_{(f, x^0) \sim \prob} (f(x^K) - f^\star)$, when the non-strongly convex quadratic objective function follows the MP distribution and the initial iterate satisfies~$\Expect_{x^0} \big( (x^0 - x^\star)(x^0 - x^\star)^T \big) = r^2 I$~\cite{cunhaOnlyTailsMatter2022,paquetteHaltingTimePredictable2023}.
-In such cases, the average-case convergence rate of GD is of order~$O(K^{-1.5})$ and that of FGM with momentum coefficient~$\beta_k=k/(k+3)$ is of order~$O(K^{-3} \log K)$.
+\paragraph{Comparison with known probabilistic rates} As discussed in Section~\ref{subsec:risk_measure}, probabilistic analysis can be challenging as it requires full knowledge of the underlying distribution~$\prob$.
+The analysis of~\citet{cunhaOnlyTailsMatter2022,paquetteHaltingTimePredictable2023} derives the exact average-case rates~$\Theta(K^{-3/2})$ for GD and $\Theta(K^{-3} \log K)$ for canonical-momentum FGM in terms of the suboptimality~$f(x^K) - f^\star$.
+Our analysis of Proposition~\ref{prop:ls_rate} ($a = -1/2$) further specifies the~$\cvar$-performance upper bound: the bound is~$O(K^{-1.25})$ for GD and~$O(K^{-2.5})$ for canonical-momentum FGM.